Links

 • Implement Map Local / Map Remote / Breakpoint by JS Code.
 100x Faster

-• Change the Request Content, includes Domain, Host, Scheme, Port, Path, HTTP Method, HTTP Headers, Query, Body (Encoded-Form, JSON, plain-text)
+• Change the Request Content, including Domain, Host, Scheme, Port, Path, HTTP Method, HTTP Headers, Query, Body (Encoded-Form, JSON, plain-text)

-• Change the Response Content, includes HTTP Status Code, HTTP Headers, Body (JSON, Encoded-Form, plain-text, binary...)
+• Change the Response Content, including HTTP Status Code, HTTP Headers, and Body (JSON, Encoded-Form, plain-text, binary...)

 • Provide plenty of built-in addons and libraries for common tasks, such as Hashing, Encode/Decode, JSON-Text transformer, Beautify,...